Peter Deeley: Career

 Deeley has interviewed former U.S. Presidents Ronald Reagan and Richard Nixon, as well as Dr. Henry Kissinger and former British Prime Ministers Baroness Thatcher, Tony Blair and Sir John Major.

 His career began in the late 1960s when he reported on the Solihull News in the West Midlands, before moving to the Birmingham Evening Mail.
 In the late 1970s, he became deputy news editor and talk show presenter at Beacon Radio in Wolverhampton.
 From there, he moved to the Independent Radio News reporting team, where he remained until the early 1980s, before joining radio station LBC in London, presenting LBC Reports and Weekend Breakfast.

 From 1985 until 1990, he was the breakfast anchorman at LBC alongside Douglas Cameron.
-He has also worked on Talk Radio, BBC Radio Kent and BBC Radio 5 Live.
+He has also worked on Talk Radio UK, BBC Radio Kent and BBC Radio 5 Live.
 Before his retirement from broadcasting, Deeley presented the overnight programme on LBC from 1 am to 5 am on Mondays and from 12 am to 5 am on Tuesdays, Wednesdays and Thursdays.